The Killing Joke (novel): Plot summary

-Guy Fletcher is an actor who overhears a joke about his mother, a famous and much loved actress (very few people know he is her son).
-The next day he wonders where the joke came from and embarks on a mission to track down its origin.
+Guy Fletcher is an actor who overhears a joke about his mother, a famous and much-loved actress (very few people know he is her son).
+The next day, he wonders where the joke came from and embarks on a mission to track down its origin.
 In the process, he falls in love with a woman called Sally.
 As he is investigating, he is noticed by a mysterious group led by a man called Rupert Liddy.
-They attempt to stop Guy and eventually they frame him for his neighbor's murder, at which point Guy goes into hiding.
+They attempt to stop Guy, and eventually they frame him for his neighbor's murder, at which point Guy goes into hiding.

 He goes back to Sally, believing her to be the last chance he has of finding out what was going on.
 Sally decides to go with Guy to track down the joke.
 His only lead, a company called Sphinx that apparently makes vacuum cleaners, is where one of the joke's trails ended.
-He tries to track down Sphinx but when he rings their number he is left holding for an hour before being redirected.
+He tries to track down Sphinx, but when he rings their number, he is left holding for an hour before being redirected.

 At another attempt, he maps three of the trails he had followed and found they crossed near the coast of Suffolk.
-He and Sally travel there and after investigating various towns in the area, they stop at a village called Kelford.
+He and Sally travel there, and after investigating various towns in the area, they stop at a village called Kelford.
 They find everyone there almost completely humourless, and that has something to do with a small island just off the coast.
 At night, they steal a boat and travel there.
 They soon get captured and brought to speak with Rupert Liddy.
-He puts them in cells and, reveals that Sphinx creates and distributes jokes so that people will not take things, like politics, too seriously.
+He puts them in cells and reveals that Sphinx creates and distributes jokes so that people will not take things, like politics, too seriously.
 He explains that their identity must be kept secret.
-If someone found out that the jokes were created by a company, people wouldn't find them funny any more.
+If someone found out that the jokes were created by a company, people wouldn't find them funny anymore.